 Applicants whose first language is English

-- Year 7 to Year 9: students are assessed in English and Mathematics
+- Year 7 to Year 9: written assessments in English and Mathematics

-- Year 10: students are assessed in English, Mathematics and Science
+- Year 10: written assessments in English, Mathematics and Science

-- Lower Sixth: students are assessed by examination in each of their proposed A Level subject options.
+- Lower Sixth: written assessments in each of the proposed A Level subject options.
 Certain subjects, require additional assessments:

-- Modern Languages – applicants will be required to participate in an oral conversation in the chosen language(s), either in person or via Skype
+- Modern languages: oral conversation in their chosen language(s), in person or via Skype.

-Subject to their assessment performance, applicants are interviewed by a member of the Senior Leadership Team, either in person at the school or via Skype.
+Subject to their written assessment performance, applicants are interviewed by a member of the Senior Leadership Team, either in person or via Skype.

 We make the process as relaxed as possible.
 This allows us to understand each girl’s potential as much as her current levels of achievement.